Feeling anxious about your sexual performance can be a dreadful experience. But there are ways to manage how you feel in bed.

 Living with anxiety disorders may also make it more likely that you experience symptoms related to performance.

-Personal concerns and expectations may also cause you to have anxiety.
+Personal concerns and expectations may also cause you to have anxiety in bed.
 But what causes you to experience anxiety may not cause others to have anxiety.

 You may feel anxiety about your sexual performance during the first few times you have sex or when you’re just beginning a new partnership.